mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 **********************************
 Tell autodoc how to Find your Code
 **********************************
+Autodoc probably can't find your code without a little help.
 Edit the docs/source/conf.py file.
 Uncomment:

 .. code-block:: python

   import os
   import sys

-Uncomment and edit this line:
+Uncomment and edit this line (adjust path as appropriate):

 .. code-block:: python